albush/WCSATX2016/WCSATX2016.md

 ![fit](gotyourback.jpg)

 ^ One last thing before you go - We have a tradition in ComedySportz.
 Before we take the stage, all of the players pat each other on the back and say "Got your back."
 We say that, because, more than anything, improv is about trust.
 "Got your back" is a reminder of that trust.
 ^ We have a nice WordPress Community here in San Antonio.
+Kori mentioned this during the introduction and I think that's absolutely true.
 Let's be supportive and trusting.
 Let's remind our friends that we've got their backs.

 ---